The perfect Church for imperfect people

 Marriage:

 Marriage is celebrated through a rite performed (usually within the Mass) with great solemnity, and signifies an eternal, sacramental union between a man and a woman.
 TOCC theology of marriage insists on its sacramental eternity rather than its legal indissolubility.
 Thus, second marriages, in certain cases, are celebrated through a more subdued and penitential rite.
-Remarriage after divorce is tolerated on the basis of the possibility that the Sacrament of Marriage was not originally received with the consciousness and responsibility that would have made it fully effective; accordingly, re-marriage can be a second chance and is granted as part of the Church’s mercy.
+Remarriage after divorce is tolerated based on the possibility that the Sacrament of Marriage was not originally received with the consciousness and responsibility that would have made it fully effective; accordingly, remarriage can be a second chance and is granted as part of the Church’s mercy.
 In all cases of second marriage, there is a specific recognition of, and lamentation for, the ending of the first marriage.
-The Order of the Second or Third Marriage is somewhat different than that celebrated as a first marriage and it bears a penitential character.
-Second or third marriages are performed by economy, that is, out of concern for the spiritual wellbeing of the parties involved and as an exception to the rule rather than the norm.
+The Order of the Second or Third Marriage is somewhat different than that celebrated as a first marriage, and it bears a penitential character.
+Second or third marriages are performed by economy, that is, out of concern for the spiritual well-being of the parties involved and as an exception to the rule rather than the norm.
 Divorced and re-married men may still be considered for Holy Orders at the discretion of the Sacred College of Bishops.

 THE SACRED COLLEGE OF BISHOPS AND GOVERNANCE